LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 Due to the large class imbalance in the training set (nevus is significantly over-represented), i tried to compensate by calculating weights to provide to the loss function during training.
 This did not prove efficient and penalized the overall accuracy of the model.
 So I did not use this option in the final runs.

+I used various data augmentation techniques.
+Avaialble images were of multiple sizes and reshaped to 299x299 (Inception) or 224x224 (other models).
+Inception V3's auxillary output was used.

 ## Getting the Results
 Once you have trained your model, create a CSV file to store your test predictions.
 Your file should have exactly 600 rows, each corresponding to a different test image, plus a header row.
 You can find an example submission file (`sample_submission.csv`) in the repository.